core-wg/senml-etch/draft-ietf-core-senml-etch.md

 The resolved form of records (Section 4.6 of {{RFC8428}}) is used when comparing the names and times of the Target and Fetch Records to accommodate for differences in use of the base values.
+All other Fetch Record fields than name, base name, time, and base time MUST be ignored.

 ## SenML (i)PATCH